neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 The resulting model achieves 92.9% validation accuracy.

-To use the locally trained dense teacher, update the script to use `--distill_teacher ./dense_obert-text_classification_sst2`.
+To use the locally trained dense teacher, update the sparse transfer command to use `--distill_teacher ./dense_obert-text_classification_sst2`.

 Note that we still passed `--recipe zoo:nlp/sentiment_analysis/obert-base/pytorch/huggingface/sst2/base-none` during dense training.
 You will notice that the SparseZoo stub ends in `base-none`.
 This identifies a transfer learning recipe that was used to train the dense model.